A-Wheeto/Pinpoint-Webhook/README.md

 All logs include the request ID for correlation with API responses.

-## Timeouts

-All outbound HTTP requests to Pinpoint and HiBob APIs use a consistent timeout strategy (5 seconds open timeout, 10 seconds read timeout by default).
-This helps ensure the Lambda does not hang on slow network responses.

 ## Logging

 The Lambda function logs detailed information about each step of the process using AWS CloudWatch.
 You can review these logs in the CloudWatch console.